clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

    + On Windows you can use `7zip`_.

-     - Do a right click on the file to *extract in the same directory*.
+     - Right-click the file to *extract in the same directory*.

        .. image:: _static/images/7zipwin.png
           :alt: 7zip extract here command